+PIH 2012-32 Rev 2 (June 15, 2015).

 Generally, public housing projects converting assistance under RAD will be bound by the terms of the Notice in effect at the time of closing.
-Therefore, the terms of this Notice will apply to all projects currently seeking conversion of assistance, even if a CHAP has already been issued.
+Therefore, the terms of this Notice will apply to all projects currently seeking conversion of assistance, even if a CHAP has already been issued, with the exception of the provisions of Section 1.9 regarding Letters of Interest, which shall go into effect as specified in such Section 1.9, and the provisions of Section 1.11, which shall go into effect as specified in Section 1.11.C.
 All conversions under the Second Component will be bound by the notice in effect at the time of the conversion request.
-Finally, as described above, Mod Rehab projects currently being processed under the First Component have the option to be grandfathered under provisions of Revision 1 of this Notice.
+However, projects that have not yet closed may request HUD approval to convert under the terms of this revised Notice.
+Finally, as described above, Mod Rehab projects which initiated processing under the First Component have the option to be grandfathered under provisions of Revision 1 of this Notice.
 For all conversion types, HUD reserves the right, in its sole discretion, to apply provisions from previous versions of this Notice to program participants that are near conversion.